ADD CONDITION

 What is BestHealth Honey Lemon Cough Drops used for?

-BestHealth Honey Lemon Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.
+BestHealth Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 How should I use BestHealth Honey Lemon Cough Drops?